 ESSENTIAL DUTIES AND RESPONSIBILITIES include. but are not limited to. the following:

-Promotes and maintains an atmosphere of excellent internal and external customer service within the accounting department.
+Promotes and maintains an atmosphere of excellent internal and external customer service and positivity within the accounting department and the campus community.

 Assists in other areas of Auxiliary Accounting as needed.